kzhdev/alpaca_zorro_plugin/README.md

   **AlpacaUseWebsocket**
   Specify receiving price updates from Websocket or REST API.

+  **AlpacaFractionalLotAmount**
+  The LotAmount for a fractionable asset.
+Set this config to a number less than 1 to enable fractional quantity.
+When generating AssetList.csv, the LotAmount of any fractionable asset is set to the value of this configuration.
+  **NOTE:** Fractional quantity only for Market and Day order type

   **PolygonApiKey**
   The Polygon ApiKey.
 If AlpacaDataSource is set to 1, the PolygonApiKey must be provided through this config, otherwise, Alpaca MarketData will be used.